ethlo/itu/README.md

 ## Changelog

+### Version 1.7.7
+2024-01-22

+`com.ethlo.time.DateTime` now supports `toInstant()` with a best-effort approach, so it will parse according to RFC-3339, but it will not raise an error for missing granularity nor timezone information.

+### Version 1.7.6
+2024-01-05

+com.ethlo.time.DateTime now implements `java.time.temporal.TemporalAccessor`.

 ### Version 1.7.5

 2023-12-28

 * Releasing a minified version for scenarios where every KB counts.
 Use `<classifier>small</classifier>` to use it.
 * Even faster parsing performance.
 1.7.5 is more than twice as fast as 1.7.0!
 * NOTE: Parsing to `OffsetDateTime` now emit error messages closer to parsing via `java.time`.